gammazero/systemtools/README.md

 Usable as context handler, so using the with statement acquires the associated lock for the duration of the enclosed block.

+## linkidentical

+Replace identical files, in directory tree, with links to one real file.

 ## pidutil

 Utility functions for working with PID files and processes on Linux/UNIX systems.